 You will not receive unsolicited marketing communications from us unless you have agreed to this.
 We may, however, contact you from time to time as necessary with information or queries about your registration, your purchases and/or your postings.
 If you hold a subscription with us, we will need to contact you with a renewal notice before your subscription expires as well as with a reminder notice concerning termination of the subscription.

 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target.
-We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.
 However, we do not sell advertising space on our website and we do not sell our subscribers lists.